slmttndrk/Expression_Compiler/README.md

 # Expression_Compiler
-The aim of the project is that to produce the assembly instructions of a given expression.
+The aim of the project is to produce the assembly instructions of a given expression.

 # Procedure
 The program takes "example.co" file as input and gives "example.asm" file as output.